con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > don chen yi ge dam pa yin/ /

 And so, he is the Blessed One, the Buddha,
 Fully awakened, born of the letter *a*;
 He is the letter *a*, the foremost phoneme,[^28-1]
 Supreme-most syllable of great meaning, (28)

 [^28-1]: The Sanskrit word *akṣara* (letter/phoneme/syllable) can also be understood to refer to an imperishable thing.
-This understanding is reflected in the Kangyur's Tibetan translation of the *Nāmasaṅgīti*: i.e., 'he is the ultimate, imperishable thing'.
+This understanding is reflected in the Kangyur's translation of the *Nāmasaṅgīti*: i.e., 'He is the ultimate, imperishable thing'.

 * VM explains 'di ltar as meaning 'the teaching of his names are as follows'.
 Garab Dorje (translator) takes the subject of the following verses to be 'you'.
 Both 'you' and 'he' appear to work equally well.